Disaster Relief, Recovery, and Preparedness in Japan

 Current Responses in Japan

 A Peace Winds team is stationed in Suzu on the eastern half of Japan’s Noto Peninsula, where it has been leading long-term recovery programming since the 2024 New Year’s Day Earthquake.
-As evacuees rebuild and adjust to life in short-term housing, Peace Winds is running an activity center for children, hosting community events and conducting wellness checks for seniors, and leading physical and mental wellness activities for residents of all ages.
+As evacuees rebuild and adjust to life in short-term housing, Peace Winds is running an activity center for children, hosting community events and conducting wellness checks for seniors, and leading physical and psychosocial wellness activities for residents of all ages.

 Peace Winds also aided survivors of the devastating 2025 fires in Ofunato and Oita, providing emergency medical care, distributing relief supplies, and helping manage evacuation centers.